pinkpixel-dev/taskflow-mcp/README.md

 2. **Get Next Task**: Retrieve the next pending task
 3. **Complete Subtasks**: If the task has subtasks, complete each subtask before marking the task as done
 4. **Mark Task Done**: Mark a task as completed (requires all subtasks to be completed first)
-5. **Wait for Approval**: Wait for user approval of the completed task
+5. **Wait for User Confirmation**: Ask the user to confirm the completed task before proceeding
 6. **Repeat**: Continue with the next task until all tasks are complete
-7. **Final Approval**: Get user approval for the entire request
+7. **Final Confirmation**: Confirm with the user that the entire request has been completed

 For AI assistants to consistently follow this workflow, see the [example-system-prompt.md](./example-system-prompt.md) file for system prompts you can add to your assistant's instructions.